styriandev/ws-jungheinrich-rxjs-211123/exercises/list-updates-with-mergemap-groupBy.md

 # Goal

 We want to display and manipulate the `favorite` state of a movie in the `MovieListPageComponent`.
+On top of that, we want to display individual loading indicators per item currently updating.

 ## Fetch Favorite Movies